 Complete confirmation statements

-Previously known as annual returns, the company secretary is responsible for completing the annual confirmation statement, as well as the yearly accounts, the directors’ report and, if applicable, the auditor’s report.
+Previously known as annual returns, the company secretary is responsible for completing the annual confirmation statement, the yearly accounts, the directors’ report, and, if applicable, the auditor’s report.

 Arrange meetings of directors and shareholders